 - Marketing - contact the Communications office for assistance with press releases, digital hall signage, web site postings and bulletin board posters.

-If a large event is planned an appointment may be scheduled with the VP of Student Affairs office to assist you in determining your planning processes.
-Feel free to make an appointment with the VP of Student Affairs through his assistant (x2515) to obtain help completing the appropriate steps.
+If a large event is planned an appointment may be scheduled with the Department of Student Affairs to assist you in determining your planning processes.
+Feel free to make an appointment with Student Affairs through the assistant (x2510) to obtain help completing the appropriate steps.
 You may also use an Event Planning Guide (see below) to help you plan your activities.

-- In order to reserve a room, the advisor for the group must reserve the room by working directly with the Assistant to the campus Director (C – x2630, F – x5610, M – 3520, N – 4520) as far in advance as possible to assure the availability of the facility.
+- In order to reserve a room, the advisor for the group must reserve the room by working directly with the Campus Director (Hillsboro - x5510, Mt, Orab - x3510) as far in advance as possible to assure the availability of the facility.
 No less than two weeks advance notice is recommended.
 Clubs may not reserve several rooms on campus at the same time.
 A copy of the approved facility request will be provided by the Assistant to the Campus Director.

 Information you may need to reserve a room: